anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For this, an additional component is introduced acting as an agent for the domain registrar (registrar-agent) towards the pledge.
 This may be a functionality of a commissioning tool or it may be even co-located with the registrar.
 In contrast to BRSKI the registrar-agent performs the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
-For the interaction with the domain registrar the registrar-agent will use existing BRSKI endpoints.
+For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.

-The goal is to enhance BRSKI to support pledges in responder mode also.
+The goal is to enhance BRSKI to support pledges in responder mode.
 This is addressed by

 * introducing the registrar-agent as new component to facilitate the communication between the pledge and the registrar, when the pledge is in responder mode (acting as server).